Star Wars Black Series Holiday Edition

 Who Collects Holiday Edition Figures?

 Many collectors display Holiday Edition figures seasonally — bringing out the Christmas Stormtroopers in December and the Halloween Clone Trooper in October — rather than maintaining them as permanent shelf fixtures.
-This approach treats them as functional decorations with the structural quality of a collector figure rather than disposable seasonal products.
+This treats them as functional decorations with collector-grade construction rather than disposable seasonal products.

 Collecting Strategy